 Abstract.
-In 2020, Castryck-Decru-Smith constructed a hash function using the (2, 2)-isogeny graph of superspecial principally polarized abelian surfaces.
-In their construction, the initial surface was chosen from vertices quite "close" to the square of a supersingular elliptic curve with a known endomorphism ring.
-In this paper, we propose an algorithm for recovering a collision on their hash function.
-Under some heuristic assumptions, the time complexity and space complexity of our algorithm are estimated to be $\widetilde{O}(p^{3/10})$ which is smaller than the complexity $\widetilde{O}(p^{3/2})$ the authors had claimed necessary to recover such a collision, where p is the characteristic of the base field.
+In 2020, Castryck-Decru-Smith constructed a hash function, using the (2,2)-isogeny graph of superspecial principally polarized abelian surfaces.
+In their construction, the initial surface was chosen from vertices very "close" to the square of a supersingular elliptic curve with a known endomorphism ring.
+In this paper, we introduce an algorithm for detecting a collision on their hash function.
+Under some heuristic assumptions, the time complexity and space complexity of our algorithm are estimated to be $\widetilde{O}(p^{3/10})$ which are smaller than the complexity $\widetilde{O}(p^{3/2})$ the authors claimed to be necessary to detect a collision, where p is the characteristic of the base field.
 In particular case where p has a special form, then both the time and space complexities of our algorithm are polynomial in $\log p$.
-We implemented our algorithm in MAGMA, and succeeded in recovering a collision in 17 hours (using 64 parallel computations) under a parameter setting the authors had claimed to be 384-bit secure.
-Finally, we propose a simple countermeasure against our attack, which is expected to restore the complexity required to recover a collision to O(p) currently.
+We implemented our algorithm in Magma, and succeeded in detecting a collision in 17 hours (using 64 parallel computations) under a parameter setting which the authors had claimed to be 384-bit secure.